Murat Reis Mosque

-The Murat Reis Mosque (Τζαμί Μουράτ Ρέις, from Murat Reis Camii) is a historical Ottoman-era mosque in the Aegean island of Rhodes, in Greece.
-Named in honour of Murat Reis the Elder, an important admiral of the Ottoman Navy, the mosque still stands, it is in need of restoration and is not open for worship, similar to the majority of Ottoman mosques found in Rhodes.
+The Murat Reis Mosque (Τζαμί Μουράτ Ρέις, from Murat Reis Camii) is a former mosque located within the old walled town of Rhodes, on the eponymous island, in the South Aegean region of southern Greece.

+Completed in c.
+1623 during the Ottoman era, the mosque was named in honour of Murat Reis the Elder, an important admiral of the Ottoman Navy.
+Abandoned in the 1940s, the former mosque remains intact, although it was in need of restoration and is not open for worship.
 It is notable for its unusual minaret design, a post-Ottoman addition that replaced the original structure when the island was under Italian administration after the Italo-Turkish War.

 History

 It was erected around 1623 by Ebubekir Pasha on the site of a previous church dedicated to Saint Anthony in honor of Murat Reis, a prominent Ottoman admiral of the time of Sultan Suleiman the Magnificent.
-He himself was buried in the graveyard following his death, and his tomb became an object of worship and reverence for the Muslim population of the island as well as the people living across the sea on the Anatolian coast; they would visit the tomb on pilgrimage, carrying lamps and offerings.
+Murat Reis was buried in the graveyard following his death, and his tomb became an object of worship and reverence for the Muslim population of the island as well as the people living across the sea on the Anatolian coast; they would visit the tomb on pilgrimage, carrying lamps and offerings.
 It was customary to slay animals near the tomb and distribute the meat to the poor.

 The building underwent restoration in 1797-1798 by Mourabıt Hassan Bey, who was also eventually buried there.
 This is evident from the inscription over the door, which states its benefactor and the year it was renovated from almost total ruin.

 The mosque's original minaret was destroyed in May 1912 after bombardment during the Italo-Turkish War; it was later rebuilt by the Italians in the shape seen today, and further restored in 1993.
 Again the complex was damaged in 2013, when the mausoleum collapsed due to severe weather conditions.
-Further restoration works for the mosque were approved in early 2024, with an estimated cost of 400,000 euros.
+Following the death of volunteer caretaker Şaban Kargınlıoğlu, the local Greek board for historic monuments seized the mosque and began restoration and conversion from a mosque to a music school.